Mercedes-Benz 300 SL: Exterior

 The body consists mainly of sheet steel, with the bonnet, boot lid, dashboard, sill, and door skins made of aluminum.
 Silver-grey was the standard color; all others were options.

 The objective of the overall design was to make the vehicle as streamlined as possible.
 The width of the tubular frame along the cockpit allowed the cabin roofline to be inset considerably on both sides, dramatically reducing the front area.
-The structure was also quite high along the midline, prohibiting the attachment of standard doors.
+The structure was also quite high between the wheels, prohibiting the attachment of standard doors.
 The only option – already used on the W194 race car – which would allow passengers over its high, deep sill was a gullwing door.

-Eyebrows are a stylistic feature.
-The front pair deflect road water from the windscreen, and the rear were added for visual symmetry.
-The eyebrows added style to an otherwise slab-sided body.
-According to Mercedes-Benz, they were aerodynamic additions that pushed air over the top of the car and kept the windows clean in bad weather.
+The car’s distinctive eyebrows are a functional feature in the front, both physically and aerodynamically deflecting road water from the windscreen, and stylistic in the rear, added for visual symmetry.

 Engine

 The Mercedes-Benz M198 engine is a water-cooled 2996 cc overhead cam straight six.
 Like the racing Mercedes-Benz M194, the 300 SL borrowed the basic two-valves-per-cylinder M186 engine from the regular four-door 300 (W186 "Adenauer") luxury touring car introduced in 1951.

 It featured the M186's aluminum head: a 30-degree diagonal base, allowing larger intake and exhaust valves than a standard horizontal joint with the engine block.
-To improve performance, the M198 replaced the W194's triple two-barrel Solex carburetors with a Bosch mechanical fuel-injection system.
+To improve performance, the M198 replaced the W194's triple two-barrel Solex carburetors with a Bosch mechanical direct fuel-injection system.
 This raised output on the 300 SL from 175 hp SAE gross to 240 hp SAE gross at 6,100 rpm.
 Compression was set at 8.55:1.

 Another performance feature was dry sump lubrication, which ensured proper oil distribution in high-speed cornering and reduced engine height by eliminating a traditional oil pan.
-A more-powerful version of the M198, with a radical sports camshaft and 9.5:1 compression ratio, could be ordered free of additional charge for the coupe.
+A more-powerful version of the M198, with a radical sports camshaft and 9.5:1 compression ratio, could be ordered free of additional charge for the coupé.
 The roadster had this engine only in its 1957 debut year.
 For the M198 engine to be installed in a low-profile car, it was tilted 50 degrees toward the driver's side.
 The result was aerodynamic efficiency and an enormous, sand-cast aluminum intake manifold as wide as the engine.